meanbee/magedbm/README.md

 It's design to run on production boxes to create database dumps and upload to Amazon S3 buckets.

 It can then be run on local development machines to get latest or specific backup for a project and automatically import it.

 ## Motivation

 Working on Magento client sites typically requires a fresh copy of the production database in order reduce discrepencies later in the development cycle due to differences between environments.
 This can be difficult to achieve a number of reasons and either way will slow down development process.

+## Compatibility

+Compatible with PHP 5.3+.
+Uses a PHP alternative for creating database backups when exec is disabled.

 ## Installation